 Ultimately, too, tracks like “Won’t Be Back” simply ache for the open-hearted sentiment of the Band’s departed vocalist Richard Manuel, who would have been 68 this week.
 There was a reason that Manuel, Levon Helm and Rick Danko were the featured voices on those old records.
 If anything, age has made Robertson’s already-weathered voice more brittle.

-Best to focus on Robertson’s playing, a gnarled, choatic style that should have been better highlighted on Clairvoyant‘s showcase tune, “Axman.”
+Best to focus on Robertson’s playing, a gnarled, chaotic style that should have been better highlighted on Clairvoyant‘s showcase tune, “Axman.”
 Unfortunately, the verse is so mawkishly nostalgic — eventually tiresome lyrics name drop Jimi Hendrix, Stevie Ray Vaughan, T-Bone Walker, Django Reinhardt, Elmore James, B.B.
 King — that you’d be forgiven for dozing through the subsequent solo.
 A guest shot by Tom Morello, rebellious and inventive as ever, is all but wasted.
-Similarly, the title track, with its Allen Toussant-inspired Storyville hoodoo, is another half-measure success, It aspires, of course, to a place among previous Robertson classics in that vein — from “Rag Mama Rag” to “Chest Fever” to “Somewhere Down the Crazy River.”
+Similarly, the title track, with its Allen Toussant-inspired Storyville hoodoo, is another half-measure success.
+It aspires, of course, to a place among previous Robertson classics in that vein — from “Rag Mama Rag” to “Chest Fever” to “Somewhere Down the Crazy River.”
 But we’ve already been there, heard that.

 Thankfully, a pair of instrumentals on Clairvoyant boldly push back against these increasingly arid reminiscences, updating the atmospheric triumphs of Robertson’s work with Daniel Lanois, on his similarly patchy 1987 self-titled solo debut, and his unjustly overlooked Music for The Native Americans.